AVianEco/Softspoken/README.md

 ```
 - Go to [PYTORCH.ORG](https://pytorch.org/get-started/locally/)
 - Enter your OS, and the CUDA version you noted above.
-- Copy and paste the recommended command into the command window from Pytorch Website to install the GPU compatible versions of Torch
+- Copy and paste the recommended command from pytorch website into the command window to install the GPU compatible versions of Torch.
+- Close command and open the Softspoken app using the .bat file as described in above sections.

 ## PLATFORM SUPPORT
 The script and the launcher have only been tested on Windows.